 This opportunity is available Monday–Wednesday from 9 am – Noon*.
 All participants must be at least 18 years of age and have previously completed 10 hours volunteering with the Greenville Humane Society prior to becoming eligible to apply.

 *Please Note: Desired date must be at least two weeks out at time of application request.

 Volunteer Application Process

 Thank you for your interest in volunteering at the Greenville Humane Society.
-New volunteer orientations will resume in Fall 2021 for Caregiver positions only.
-If you are interested in a caregiving position, please complete our volunteer application below.
-For all other volunteer positions, orientations will be scheduled at a later date.
+New volunteer orientations are once again open!
+If you are interested in volunteering, please complete our volunteer application below.

 After submitting your application, our volunteer coordinator will review it within 2-5 business days.
 If your application is approved, you will then be required to attend a Volunteer Orientation Session where you will learn all of the important information required to be a successful volunteer at our facility.
 Upon registering for orientation, a small fee is required to help offset the cost of training and volunteer materials (volunteer t-shirt, volunteer handbook, and leash if required).